isomerpages/moe-etd-tflb/pages/Collaborate with Us.md

   </tr>
   <tr>
     <td>Mood Reflection Platform</td>
-    <td>How might we help teachers get a clear sense of their students' varied emotions and readiness to learn in a quick and easy way?<br>How might we help students be more aware of their own emotions so that they may apply strategies to regulate them?<br>How might we help students feel safe to share their emotions?
+    <td>How might we help teachers get a clear sense of their students' varied emotions and readiness to learn in a quick and easy way?<br><br>How might we help students be more aware of their own emotions so that they may apply strategies to regulate them?<br><br>How might we help students feel safe to share their emotions?
 </td>
   </tr>
   <tr>